JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 </div>

-The code is full of Objective-C attributes, which are intended to help using the Framework from both Objective-C and Swift languages.
+The code is full of Objective-C attributes, which are intended to help using the framework from both Objective-C and Swift languages.
 `DemoClazz`, `DemoInterface`, and `DemoObject` are created for `Clazz`, `Interface`, and `Object` respectively.
 The `Interface` is turned into `@protocol`, both a `class` and an `object` are represented as `@interface`.
-The `Demo` prefix comes from the `-output` parameter of the `kotlinc` compiler and the Framework name.
+The `Demo` prefix comes from the `-output` parameter of the `kotlinc` compiler and the framework name.
 You may spot that the nullable return type `Long?` is turned into `NSNumber*` in Objective-C.

 ### Global Declarations from Kotlin

-All global functions from Kotlin are turned into `Demo` class in Objective-C/Swift, where `Demo` is the Framework name and set by the `-output` parameter of `kotlinc`.
+All global functions from Kotlin are turned into `Demo` class in Objective-C/Swift, where `Demo` is the framework name and set by the `-output` parameter of `kotlinc`.

 <div class="sample" markdown="1" mode="obj-c" theme="idea" data-highlight-only="1" auto-indent="false">